 I became a helpless onlooker as my mother, my hero, became a warrior who battled and survived a brain tumor and I watch her even now, in round 9, windup to TKO a lung tumor.

 I became a helpless onlooker as I watched my brother battle fleets of his own demons too.

-I became a tabula rasa as my sense of self broke down to a total white washed blank slate, and I became anew as I repainted that self, the same in some respects and yet, so different in many others: more vivid colors, different textures, deeper shadows, and brighter highlights.
+I became a tabula rasa as my sense of self broke down and I became anew as I repainted that self, the same in some respects and yet, so different in many others: more vivid colors, different textures, deeper shadows, and brighter highlights.

 The physical transformation has been the easiest part of this metamorphosis.
 Muscles are easy to train and build.
 The mind & soul transformation has been absolutely jarring but 100% worth it.
 And neither of those three are anywhere close to being completed for me.

 But I know that had I not began my becoming I wouldn’t have been able to handle the slings and arrows of the year that came.